SquadcastHub/Squadcast-Webhook-Connectors/README.md

 ![image](assets/SQ.svg)
 # Squadcast Webhook Connectors

-This repository contains the code for the Squadcast Webhook Connectors and is intended to be used along with Event Hooks.
+This repository contains the code for the Squadcast Webhook Connectors and is intended to be used along with Webhooks V1.
 The repository supports :
 1. Slack
 2. Discord